 The Personal Counseling Department at Westchester Community College knows that the stress of being a college student often reaches beyond the classroom.

 We are here to provide all students with support, resources, and compassion they need to deal with life’s challenges that are interfering with personal and academic growth and success.

 The Personal Counseling Department protects student privacy and confidentiality.
 Information from your confidential record is only released if you, the student, give written consent.
 Faculty, university administrators, and parents do not have access to your Personal Counseling Department record.
 By law, there are limited exceptions to this rule in cases of minors, health or safety emergencies, and court subpoenas.
-Counselors are mandated to report specific information only when there is possibility of harm to a client or another person, in cases of abuse of a child, elder or disabled person, or under court order.
-You will receive more information about the Personal Counseling Center’s confidentiality policy on your first visit.
+Personal Counselors are mandated to report specific information only when there is possibility of harm to a client or another person, in cases of abuse of a child, elder or disabled person, or under court order.
+Information regarding confidentiality and limits to confidentiality is outlined in Informed Consent form given to students during first meeting.